 - All parties in the home should be appropriately dressed throughout the homebound session.

-- Since the student is placed on homebound because of a physical or psychological inability to attend school, it is understood that the student should not be away from the home environment unless it is for medical attention.
+- Because the student is placed on homebound because of a physical or psychological inability to attend school, it is understood that the student shall not be away from the home environment unless it is for medical attention.